kanisterio/kanister/docs/architecture.rst

 Repository Server User Access Password Secret
 ---------------------------------------------
-The Kopia repository client needs an access username and password for authentication to connect to kopia repository server
+The Kopia repository client needs an access username and password for authentication to connect to Kopia repository server

 Kopia client needs user in the format ``<username>@<hostname>`` .
 The username is same for all the clients which is specified in ``spec.server.UserAccess.username`` of